 “Many of us have ‘fear of missing out’ and so we have difficulty saying ‘no’ to things,” explains Spencer.
 “The key is learning how to say ‘no’ to some things and ‘yes’ to taking care of ourselves.”

 Excuse #5: I don’t like working out alone.

 Unless you have a crazy big supply of internal motivation, working out with a friend can make your workout time fly by and prompt you to push yourself a little harder.
 Since there is no accountability when we work out solo, it’s easier to flake or not give the workout your best effort.

 Solution: Ask a friend to meet you for a weekend run or see if some colleagues want to join you for a HIIT session, a bootcamp, or a Beachbody LIVE class after work.
 Exercising with a partner or a group increases motivation and consistency.

 Don’t have any friends (or at least any into fitness)?
 Find some by looking for upcoming fitness-focused get-togethers on Meetup.com, Zogsports.com, or your work bulletin board.
-You can also check out the Bvddy app which works like Tinder for your workouts helping you find fellow squash players, jog buddies, or tennis partners to grow your sports – and social – life.
+You can also check out the Bvddy app, which works like Tinder for your workouts to help you find fellow squash players, jog buddies, or tennis partners to grow your sports – and social – life.

 Excuse #6: I’m too old/fat/uncoordinated/embarrassed to exercise.